 I used a coconut cream whipped topping from a can.
 It tastes great, and doesn’t melt too quickly.
 Use whatever you like!

-You probably know most hot cocoa isn’t the best for your health.
+I bet you won’t be surprised if I say no, hot chocolate is not very healthy.
 It’s usually high in sugar or artificial sweeteners, and often high in saturated fat, especially if you’re getting it at a coffee shop or restaurant.
 Whole milk or even half and half might be used to make it feel creamy and decadent.
+It’s basically a candy bar in a mug.
+Fine once in a while, but my goodness do the December treats ever get away from us, right?!

 My recipe is low in calories and fat, because I use cashew milk – which is thick and creamy without all the fat.
 It’s also low in sugar because I’m using a drizzle of molasses (and optionally either maple syrup or honey to taste).
 This allows you to taste and enjoy the other ingredients as well.